HughMaingauche/PICO-VGA-Micropython/README.md

 In the end the buffer for the whole frame takes 120k of RAM, wich leaves the PICO with approx 50k to do some stuff with micropython

-Synchonisation between PIO and DMA is achived using PIO Irqs.
+Synchronization between PIO and DMA is achived using PIO Irqs.

 My references are :
 - This project (for the pico, written in c) very well documented by V. Hunter Adams (vha3@cornell.edu) https://vanhunteradams.com/Pico/VGA/VGA.html#Code-organization